ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 sudo ldconfig
 ```
-**Note**:
-- If you want to manually download & install cudnn in your system, follow the installation guideline documented on this website: https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html .
-- If you get the error: /sbin/ldconfig.real: /usr/local/cuda-10.1/targets/x86_64-linux/lib/libcudnn.so.7 is not a symbolic link, then follow the instruction below.
-If you don't get the error message, your installation is complete & you don't need to continue further.
-Otherwise, run the following command:
+If you get the error: /sbin/ldconfig.real: /usr/local/cuda-10.1/targets/x86_64-linux/lib/libcudnn.so.7 is not a symbolic link, then follow the instruction below.
+If you don't get the error message, your installation is complete & you can move forward to next section.
+Now, run the following command:
  ```
  cd /usr/local/cuda/lib64/
  ls -lha libcudnn*
  ```
-- You should see two symlinks (bold teal) and one single file.
+You should see two symlinks (bold teal) and one single file.
 If libcudnn.so and libcudnn.so.7 are not symlinks (i.e hard links) then this is the reason why you got this error:
  ```
  /usr/local/cuda/lib64$ ls -lha libcudnn*
 lrwxrwxrwx 1 root root  13 Mar 25 23:56 libcudnn.so
 lrwxrwxrwx 1 root root  17 Mar 25 23:55 libcudnn.so.7
 -rwxr-xr-x 1 root root 76M Mar 25 23:27 libcudnn.so.7.6.5
 ```
-- Cudnn downloaded from nvidia has symbolic link but when copied to other location, it losses the sym link info.
+Cudnn downloaded from nvidia has symbolic link but when copied to other location, it losses the sym link info.
 If so, this is what you need to do:
 ```
 /usr/local/cuda/lib64$ sudo rm libcudnn.so
 /usr/local/cuda/lib64$ sudo rm libcudnn.so.7
 /usr/local/cuda/lib64$ sudo ln -sf libcudnn.so.7.6.5 libcudnn.so.7
 /usr/local/cuda/lib64$ sudo ln -sf libcudnn.so.7 libcudnn.so
 ```
-- It is necessary to add -sf flag above for creating a symbolic link.
-If you forget to add it, it becomes a hard link.
-- Now run the following command and you should not see any error:
+Now run the following command and you should not see any error:
 ```
 sudo ldconfig
 ```
+**Note**:
+- If you want to manually download & install cudnn in your system, follow the installation guideline documented on this website: https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html .
+- It is necessary to add -sf flag above for creating a symbolic link.
+If you forget to add it, it becomes a hard link.
+- 'sudo ldconfig' creates the necessary links and cache to the most recent shared libraries found in the directories specified on the command line or mentioned in the system path.
+The cache is used by the run-time linker.
 # Open-CV-Tensorflow-and-Object-Detection-API-installation-with-Nvidia-GPU
 It's an installation instruction for Opencv, Tensorflow & Object Detection API.
 Follow the guideline carefully for smooth installation.
 ## Open CV installation: